Why Structure Must Come Early

 Structure provides the foundation that allows imagination to expand safely.

-Without structure, effort becomes scattered and progress becomes difficult.
+Without structure, effort becomes scattered.

 Structure Gradually Becomes Self-Governance